Fraunhofer-SCAI/Fill_Distance_Regression/README.md

-# On minimizing the training set fill distance in machine
+# On minimizing the training set fill distance in machine learning regression
-This repository contains the code and experiments to replicate the results presented in the paper titled "[On minimizing the training set fill distance in machine](https://arxiv.org/pdf/2307.10988.pdf)"
+This repository contains the code and experiments to replicate the results presented in the paper titled "[On minimizing the training set fill distance in machine learning regression](https://arxiv.org/pdf/2307.10988.pdf)"

 **Paolo Climaco and Jochen Garcke**\
 Institut für Numerische Simulation, Universität Bonn, Germany\
-Fraunhofer Center for Machine Learning and SCAI, Sankt Augustin, Germany
+Fraunhofer SCAI, Sankt Augustin, Germany

 Contact climaco@ins.uni-bonn for questions about code and data.